|

 Format text at a smaller type size, joined with any

-specified pre and post at normal size.
+specified pre and post at normal size, without space

 SP [distance]

-SP has no effect when the drawing position is at the top
+SP has no effect when the drawing position is at the top of

-of the page.
+the page.
 Put the dummy character escape sequence \&

 (followed by \c if desired to prevent a break) on a text

-line to SP to overcome this restriction.
+line prior to an SP call to overcome this restriction.

 TAB Reset tab stops to every 5 ens.
+The ta request customizes

 TB [title [override [flag [ref-name]]]]